Same-Sex Marriage In Virginia: How Two New Supreme Court Decisions Might Affect Virginia Law

 Suffice it to say that, if the Supreme Court rules very broadly that the DOMA and/or state measures like California’s Proposition 8 violate the Equal Protection Clauses, then challenges to the constitutionality of the Virginia Affirmation of Marriage Act and the Virginia Marriage Amendment will surely follow.

-If you are in a same-sex relationship in Virginia and have legal questions regarding property or support rights, child custody or adoption, then contact us to schedule a consultation with one of our experienced family lawyers today.
+If you are in a same-sex relationship in Virginia and have legal questions regarding property or support rights, child custody or adoption, then contact us to schedule a consultation with one of our experienced family law attorneys today.